dask/dask/docs/source/array-creation.rst

 Warn on large chunks
 ~~~~~~~~~~~~~~~~~~~~

-We may wish to warn users if they are creating chunks that are too large
+We may wish to warn users if they are creating chunks that are too large:

 .. code-block:: python